keymanapp/lexical-models/release/katelem/katelem.ann-latn.getat/README.md

 Getat lexical model
 ===================

-© 2020-2022 Rogers Katelem Edeh
+© Rogers Katelem Edeh

 Description
 -----------

-A Lexical Model for the Obolo Language
+A Lexical Model for the Obolo Language of Nigeria.

 Links
 -----